nickeubank/ds4humans/docs/_sources/30_questions/27_passive_external_general.md

 ## Train-Test-Splits and External Validity

-A common misconception among young data scientists is that the train-test-split workflow used in machine learning innoculates against external validity concerns.
+A common misconception among young data scientists is that the train-test-split workflow used in machine learning inoculates against external validity concerns.
 After all, the idea of split-train-test is that models are trained on one set of observations and evaluated against an entirely different set of observations.

-While train-test-split can *help* reduce external validity concerns by guarding against over-fitting, a fundamental limitation of the workflow is that training observations and test observations both come from the *same context*.
-Indeed, because test and training datasets are created by taking a single dataset and randomly splitting the observations, they *should* always have the same properties (at least in expectation) — a guarantee one certainly won't get when moving from the data used to build a model to a real-world deployment.
+While train-test-split can *help* reduce external validity concerns by guarding against overfitting, a fundamental limitation of the workflow is that training and test observations both come from the *same context.* Indeed, because test and training datasets are created by randomly splitting the observations from a single dataset, they should always have the same properties (at least in expectation) — a guarantee one certainly won't get when moving from the data used to build a model to a real-world deployment.